 edited by

-Christopher Gilson, Carl F. Hostetter, Patrick Wynne, and Arden R. Smith
+Christopher Gilson, Carl F. Hostetter, Patrick H. Wynne, and Arden R. Smith

 *